Four Common Problems in Micropiles Design

 If micropiles are used as compression members, it is reasonable to reinforce them according to the pile core.
 In landslide control projects, micropiles are used as lateral force members to bear the bending moment.
 While using pile core reinforcement, the reinforcement should be arranged at the centroid of the flexural section.
 Theoretically, the reinforcement rods at this time do not bear the bending moment.
 Therefore, in the landslide control project, the micropiles should be reinforced with steel cages or steel pipes as reinforcement materials.

-3. About the number of rows of micropiles
+C. About the Number of Rows of Micropiles

 During the sliding process of soil landslides, the stress on the micropiles is uneven.